Gibson '60s Hummingbird Gallery

 Released in 1960, the Hummingbird captivated musicians with its innovative looks and dynamic sound, garnering overwhelming support.

 This explosive hit led to the introduction of the similarly square-shouldered Dove in '62.
 However, the Dove was priced 35% higher than the Hummingbird, so even after '62, popularity remained focused on the Hummingbird.There's an anecdote that Gibson, which was producing more Dove guitars than were actually selling, added Dove bodies to the Hummingbird line when production couldn't keep up.
-In '62 and '63, they even made long-scale Hummingbirds with maple bodies.
+In '62 and '63, they even made Hummingbirds with maple bodies and long scales.

-This guitar is precisely that maple-sides-and-back Hummingbird.
+This guitar is precisely that maple-sided Hummingbird.
 It's in excellent condition and a premium piece.

 Gibson 1963 Hummingbird Cherry Sunburst